Yarin96/tech-blog/content/js-event-loop.md

 ---
 title: "JavaScript Event Loop"
 date: "2023-10-9"
-image: js-event-loop.png
+image: js-logo.png
-info: "A detailed explanation of the Event Loop in JavaScript, the runtime environment, and synchronous and asynchronous code."
+info: "What exactly is the Event Loop in JavaScript?
+What is synchronous and asynchronous code?
+And what does the JavaScript Runtime Environment have to do with it?"
 isFeatured: true
 ---